- MISSION DRIVEN

 Student admission is facilitated by an Application Form.
-This form requires that the child’s parent of legal guardian accepts the school’s General Terms and Conditions of Enrolment.
+This form requires that the child’s parent or legal guardian accepts the school’s General Terms and Conditions.

-The Application Form needs to be accompanied by a non-refundable Application Fee.
-Only in the following cases will an Application Fee be refunded:
+The Application Form should be accompanied by a partially refundable Application Fee.
+Only in the following cases will an Application Fee be refunded to 50%:

-• Where a student has been placed on a waiting pool for a period of 60 days after the requested start date, whereupon the parents may request to cancel the student application;
+- Where a student has been placed on a waiting pool for a period of 60 days after the submission of a completed application, whereupon the parents may request to cancel the student application

 There is no general admissions test.
 However, to ensure that ISB can meet a student’s learning needs, comprehensive information must also be provided, along with the Application Form and Application Fee, before he/she is admitted.